Mattlister/FilmDBMain/README.md

 * This will then lead to users variety of what they watch and so they're not stuck with the same old category all the time.
 Their viewing opinions can be broadened if they've never thought about a type of film but a good review will spark the users interest.
 A new foreign film set in Sweden about drugs or an American art house piece about a lonely city in Texas.
 Who knows what the user will discover.

 * FilmDB will hopefully be a great place to start their journey into something new.
 Help bring new directors to peoples screens to help bring new stories to life and not just endless remakes or constant sequels.
 Fast and Furious anyone!!

-## Registed and Logged in User Experience

-## What I want the website to work as

 ### Design